ozymaxx/sketchautocompletion/README.md

 where `draw_json()` and `classProb2serverResponse()` can be found in `server/Server.py` and `serverOutput` includes the classification results (most probable classes with their probabilities) as JSON string.

 ## Alternative implementation of the training/prediction pipeline
 The details of this pipeline can be found in `parallelMethod/` directory.
-The idea of this implementation can be found in the technical report (to be put on the [lab's webpage](https://iui.ku.edu.tr) soon).
-We just tried out this technique and it gave the same results as the original pipeline.
+The idea of this implementation can be found in the technical report (section 3.1.9 of [this report](http://iui.ku.edu.tr/KUSRP/KUSRP_IUI_16.pdf)).
+We just tried this technique out and it gave the same results as the original pipeline.
 However, it wasn't implemented to be used in the real life as it couldn't beat the original one.

 ## Contact
 Ozan Can Altıok - [Koç University IUI Laboratory](http://iui.ku.edu.tr) - oaltiok15 at ku dot edu dot tr<br>